 CORRECTING AN EDUCATIONAL RECORD

 A student may challenge any information contained in their ‘educational records’ that the student believes to be inaccurate, misleading, inappropriate or a violation of their privacy rights.
 This right does not extend to reviewing grades unless the grade assigned by the student’s instructor was inaccurately recorded in the records.

-The student must ask the Student Records Office to amend a record.
+The student must ask the Registrar’s Office to amend a record.
 The student must identify the part of the record to be amended and specify why the student believes it is inaccurate, misleading or in violation of their privacy rights.
-The Student Records Manager will schedule a meeting with the student at a mutually agreed upon date and time.
+The Registrar will schedule a meeting with the student at a mutually agreed upon date and time.
 The student will be afforded a full and fair opportunity to present evidence relevant to the issues raised in the request to amend the student’s education records.

-The Student Records Manager will make the determination to comply or deny the request.
-In either case, the Student Records Manager will notify the student in writing of the decision.
+The Registrar will make the determination to comply or deny the request.
+In either case, the Registrar will notify the student in writing of the decision.
 The notification will include a summary of the evidence presented, the reasons for the decision and the right to appeal the decision to the Vice President – Academics and Economic Development.
 The student has five business days to request an appeal of the decision.

 The appeal will consist of written exceptions to the findings of fact, decision, or disciplinary sanction.

 The Dean Of Students will schedule an individual meeting within ten calendar days of receipt of the student’s request.
 At the meeting, the student will have an opportunity to file additional documentation and present oral arguments.

 The Dean of Students will prepare a written decision based solely on the evidence presented at the meeting.
 The decision will include a summary of the evidence and the reasons for the decision.
 The decision of the Dean of Students is final.